-- > Protection and presentation are the basic functions of a packaging - Modern marketing methods demand that, package be convenient to handle transport requirements. - A package must be made to consistent and rigid quality standards.
-The consumer demands uniformity each time he purchases a product. - Transport economics - ▶ Every package must be recognizable and - > Every package must have eye appeal
+- i.
+Protection and presentation are the basic functions of a packaging - ii.
+Modern marketing methods demand that, package be convenient to handle transport requirements. - iii.
+A package must be made to consistent and rigid quality standards.
+The consumer demands uniformity each time he purchases a product. - iv.
+Transport economics - v.
+Every package must be recognizable and - vi.
+Every package must have eye appeal